lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 # Building and Running

-Now that we have looked at the code and understand how the program works, let us compile it and run to see it in action.
+Now that we have looked at the code and understand how the program works, let us compile and run to see it in action.

 ## Build